starving-slug/starving-slug/README.md

 ## Development server

+Before running, make sure you have npm (https://www.npmjs.com).
+Once npm is installed, navigate to the project directory and run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding